 I could talk to you for ten days and ten nights, and I would still have to come back to the one fact, I believe, which interests us.
 It is this: That Christianity originated in a very early and very earnest effort of men and women, whom we today would call Theosophists, quasi-initiates, who endeavored to set a teaching current in the world which would give peace to men’s hearts, light to their minds, and strength to meet life’s problems and difficulties, and thus stem the tide of degeneration and immorality.
 It failed.
 It did its work partially and then failed, and the result was a tremendously powerful, wholly exoteric Church which today actually is going to pieces.
 Why?
 Because the spirit of its human-divine Founder Jesus the Christ, has fled; and it had fled even within 300 years from the alleged date of the life-time of Jesus — and nobody knows when he actually lived!
 There was absolutely no proof that he lived when he is alleged to have lived.

 In other words again, earliest primitive Christianity was a movement of very earnest Theosophists and quasi-Theosophists who knew something of the teachings of the Sanctuary, such as Origen who had himself been through the rites at Eleusis in Greece.
 Of course, in those days the rites at Eleusis were very degenerate; they had become only a form, but there was still something; these men had learned something there.
 But very soon the Christian movement got out of hand.
 Men lost the wish to guide and teach their fellowmen along spiritual lines only; and instead they gained the wish for power, for prominence, for position, for personal property.
 The result is the Christian Church as we have it today, the Christian Movement as we have it today in all its various branches.
-I know what I speak of, Companions.
-My own father was a clergyman.
+I know what I speak of.
+My father was a clergyman.
 He destined me for the Church.
 But I did not enter it.
 I could not.
 I dare say that I spent the years between 12 and 18 of this body in one of the most heart-searching, industrious studies of Christian origins and Christian evidence that it has ever been the lot of a poor tortured lad to go through.
 When I say tortured, I mean torture of heart and mind.
 It cost me not a little to disappoint my father whom I worshiped.
 But I could not follow his wish!

 But thus I found that those men who mock at Christianity are foolish.
 Let them mock at the hypocrisy, let them expose the insincerity.
 All that is perhaps proper.
 There have to be destroyers in the world, they are sometimes needed.
 But any man — and this I know from my own study — any man who looks upon Christianity merely as a system originally based upon priestcraft, deception, and imposture, is either a knave or a fool.
 That is my opinion.
 You will never find any Theosophist saying one word against the teachings of the Avatara-Jesus.
 How can we, how could we?
 He is one of our own!
-But his teachings are not the degenerate Church which has departed from them and forgotten them.
-Yet even today there dwell the gleams of the evening sunset in the so-called Church of Christ; there still remains something of the original aroma coming from that great god-man's brain and heart — an entity at least — truly a suggestion of higher and nobler things than the merely material notions of the blind world around us!
+But his teachings are not the Church which has departed from them and forgotten them.
+Yet even today there dwell the gleams of the evening sunset in the so-called Church of Christ; there still remains something of the original aroma coming from that great god-man’s brain and heart — an entity at least — truly a suggestion of higher and nobler things than the merely material notions of the blind world around us!